-Travellers who have spent at least the last 21 days in low-risk countries (Anguilla, Antigua and Barbuda, Bermuda, British Virgin Islands, Caymen Islands, Greenland, Grenada, Iceland, Montserrat, New Zealand, Norway, St Kitts and Nevis, St Lucia, St Vincent and Grenadines, Singapore, Turks and Caicos Islands) are required to submit a negative PCR test result obtained within 24-72 hours prior to arrival.
+- Travellers who have spent at least the last 21 days in medium-risk countriesFinland, Nigeria, Sweden, Switzerland) are required to submit a negative PCR test result obtained within 24-72 hours prior to arrival.
+On arrival, if their rapid test is negative, they will be monitored for 14 days at their place of residence (or released from monitoring after a negative PCR test result on day 5). - Travellers who have spent at least the last 21 days in low-risk countries (Anguilla, Antigua and Barbuda, Bermuda, British Virgin Islands, Caymen Islands, Greenland, Grenada, Iceland, Montserrat, New Zealand, Norway, St Kitts and Nevis, Singapore) are required to submit a negative PCR test result obtained within 24-72 hours prior to arrival.
 On arrival, if their rapid test is negative, they will be monitored for 7 days at their place of residence.